Last updated: March 26, 2026

 Integrating applications, systems, and data is the foundation for business process integration (BPI).
 Integrations can help to streamline processes by automating the ones that are currently happening manually.
 This can increase operational efficiency and productivity.
 BPI is especially significant for supply chain management as many of the processes are still paper-based and happen manually.

 Obviously, here at Youredi, we are partial.
 This is why we have written another post on how you can find the best data integration provider for your needs.
-However, trying out the cloud as part of a small pilot won’t hurt – and you may even go for more.
+However, evaluating a cloud-based integration approach as part of a focused pilot can still be a practical way to validate fit before scaling further.

 Security must be your number one priority when you connect with external parties and share business-critical information with them.
 This has been one of the key concerns of all our customers.